 The vast majority of placenames in Fife are Gaelic in origin, indicating not only how long Gaelic was spoken here but that it was the main language of the area for a substantial period of time.
 Let's have a wee look...

 Lochore/ Loch Òr

-The current Loch Ore is in a different place to the one that had lent its name to the surrounding area by teh 12th Century.
-Commonly mis interpreted as gold, òr can also refer to something that is sparkling or shining.
+The current Loch Ore is in a different place to the one that had lent its name to the surrounding area by the 12th Century.
+Commonly misinterpreted as gold, òr can also refer to something that is sparkling or shining.
 The Sparkling Loch is very fitting name.

 Inchgall/ Innis Gall

 The castle now known as Lochore Castle was originally an island (crannog) that was in the middle of the original loch location.
 Innis can mean island or in Eastern dialects it ran refer to a meadow or area of land.
 Gall is a foreigner, or more bluntly not a Gael, so not a Gaelic speaker.
 The Island of the foreigners/ non-Gaels gives some interesting clues to the areas history and languages spoken.